 - Jumpstart reserve: An amount of funds that are held from your available balance immediately.
 For example, if we make the determination to keep a $1000 jumpstart reserve and there is $2000 in the PayPal account balance, $1000 is moved to reserves straight away.

 When your funds will be released depends on what type of reserve you have.
 We'll email you whenever there's an update on your reserves.

 If you have a rolling reserve, the funds will be released after a certain period of time.
 For example, if you have a 90 day rolling reserve, funds from Day 1 sales will be available on Day 91.

-For minimum reserve, reserves are reviewed every 90 days.
-PayPal proactively reviews reserves and based on improvements to your business performance it is possible that your reserves could be adjusted or removed.
+Minimum reserves are reviewed every 180 days.
+We review reserves proactively.
+Based on improvements to your business performance, it’s possible that your reserves could be adjusted or removed.

 How do I prevent account reserves?Preventing reserves isn't always possible.
 To maintain a safer payment network, reserves may be a necessity throughout a seller's relationship with PayPal.

 However, here are some guidelines that may help you improve your customer satisfaction and reduce the likelihood of having a reserve: